 - Hybrid

-Separate property is property that belongs just to one spouse; this includes money that the spouse had before the marriage and inheritances (as long as the property didn’t get mixed with marital property).
+Separate property is property that belongs just to one spouse; this includes money that the spouse owned before the marriage (or acquired after separation), gifts made solely to one party or the other, and inheritances (as long as the property didn’t get mixed with marital property).

-Marital property includes all assets obtained during the course of the marriage.
+Marital property includes all assets obtained during the course of the marriage (excluding gifts received by one party or the other, as well as inheritances received during the marriage).

 Some property can be both separate and marital, in other words, hybrid property.
 This could be a home or retirement account that belonged to one spouse before marriage but gained value throughout the marriage.

-If the financial patterns are complex, we may have to do “tracing” which may or may get a forensic accountant involved to see whether the money came from a marital or separate source.
-There can be some very complex rules as to whether funds were marital or separate if the finances got mixed together.
+If the financial patterns are complex, we may have to perform a “tracing” which may or may not get a forensic accountant involved to see whether the money came from a marital or separate source.
+There can be some very complex rules as to whether a particular asset is marital or separate if the finances got mixed together.

 The earlier in the process you help your Virginia divorce attorney accurately identify all the debts and assets, the more quickly you can resolve your case.